Basic help on using HeidiSQL

 - Max INSERT size

 - Defines the maximum size of the extended INSERT statements, which can hold multiple rows in one statement.
-Note that a MySQL server limits the size of a query sent to the server by the server variable max_allowed_packet.
-Be sure to use a lower value in this dialog, otherwise MySQL will kill your connection when importing that file.
+Note that a MariaDB/MySQL server limits the size of a query sent to the server by the server variable max_allowed_packet.
+Be sure to use a lower value in this dialog, otherwise MariaDB/MySQL will kill your connection when importing that file.

-- Either select a filename (zip compressed or not), a directory in which HeidiSQL will place .sql files, clipboard, another database or a configured HeidiSQL (and a database name below).
+- Either select a filename (zip compressed or uncompressed), a directory in which HeidiSQL will place .sql files, clipboard, another database or a configured HeidiSQL (and a database name below).

 - Filename, Directory, or Database